Overton Park: Dog park

 Overton Bark, a fenced-in, 1.3 acre dog park, is located to the southeast of the Greensward; it opened in June 2012.
 Separate areas are provided for large and small dogs, and water is available.
 It also includes benches for owners to sit on and dog to play around.

 Formal Gardens

 The walkways, benches, and garden beds of the Formal Gardens extend from Morrie Moss Lane, on the western boundary of Overton Park, to Veterans Plaza; they were established in 1904–05.
 The gardens present a colorful array of seasonal flowers within a background of scattered evergreen and deciduous trees; the central portion of the gardens is surrounded by Crepe myrtles.
 Although the composition of the beds has varied over time, the layout has remained basically the same.
 The Clara Conway Memorial Pergola was built in conjunction with the Formal Gardens to honor Clara Conway, a distinguished Memphis educator.
-Regrettably, the Memorial was destroyed in a 1936 storm, but residents still associate Conway's name with the Formal Gardens.
+The memorial was destroyed in a 1936 storm, but residents still associate Conway's name with the Formal Gardens.